Objective, Burma!

-Objective, Burma! is a 1945 American war film that is loosely based on the six-month raid by Merrill's Marauders in the Burma Campaign during the Second World War.
-Directed by Raoul Walsh and starring Errol Flynn, the film was made by Warner Bros. immediately after the raid.
-The plot of the film is almost a carbon copy of the plot of Northwest Passage, a 1940 MGM production about Rogers' Rangers, set in 1759 and starring Spencer Tracy as Robert Rogers.
+Objective, Burma! is a 1945 American war film that is very loosely based on the six-month raid by Merrill's Marauders against the Imperial Japanese Army during the Burma Campaign in the Second World War.
+The film, which was made by Warner Bros.
+Pictures, starred Errol Flynn.
+It was directed by Raoul Walsh.

+The film was banned for seven years in the United Kingdom because its fictionalized plot turned the Burma Campaign into an entirely American operation without acknowledging that the British Empire was actually undertaking most of the fighting; with the United States in a supporting role.
+Nevertheless it was one of the most popular movies of 1945 in France.

+The film's plot is almost the same as Northwest Passage, a 1940 MGM production about Rogers' Rangers, set in 1759 and starring Spencer Tracy as Robert Rogers.

 Plot

 Errol Flynn playing Captain Nelson, the group's heroic leader.

 A group of United States Army paratroopers led by Captain Nelson are dropped into Burma to locate and destroy a camouflaged Japanese Army radar station that is detecting Allied aircraft flying into China.
 For their mission, they are assigned Gurkha guides, a Chinese Army Captain and an older war correspondent whose character is used to explain various procedures to the audience.

 The mission is an overwhelming success as the 36-man team quickly take out the station and its personnel.
 But when the airborne troops arrive at an old airstrip to be taken back to their base, they find the Japanese waiting for them at their rendezvous site.
 Captain Nelson makes the hard decision to call off the rescue planes, and hike out on foot.

 To reduce the likelihood of detection, the group splits into two smaller units and plans to meet up at a deserted Burmese village.
 But when Nelson arrives at the meeting place, there's no sign of the other group.
 Eventually, they find a wounded comrade, Hollis, who tells them that the Japanese ambushed the other unit.
 The remaining soldiers head out on foot and come across an enemy encampment where the captured troops have been held prisoner but discover, to their horror, that they have all been tortured and mutilated.
 Only Lt.
 Jacobs remains alive long enough to relate what happened and begs Nelson to kill him before he dies of his injuries.
 The surviving group is attacked by returning Japanese soldiers and forced to retreat into the jungle.
 The men must then cross the swamps in their attempt to make it back to safety through the enemy-occupied jungle.

 Fighting an almost constant rearguard action, Nelson's paratroopers also succeed as decoys leading Japanese troops away from the site of the British 1944 aerial invasion of Burma.
 They manage to reach the invasion force and are flown back to their base.